Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

 \section{Methods}

-We collect self-supervised data using custom hardware (Section~\ref{ssec:data_col}).
-The collected dataset is used to train both the encoders (Section \ref{ssec:encoders}) and the rotation network (Section \ref{ssec:rotation}).
-These networks are then used in active sliding perception primitives (Section \ref{ssec:manip_policies}) and passive perception modules (Section \ref{ssec:passive}) for five downstream tasks.
+\algabbr{} collects self-supervised data using custom hardware (Section~\ref{ssec:data_col}).
+The collected dataset is then used to train a visuo-tactile latent space (Section \ref{ssec:encoders}) and a rotation prediction network (Section \ref{ssec:rotation}).
+These networks are used in active sliding perception primitives (Section \ref{ssec:manip_policies}) and passive perception modules (Section \ref{ssec:passive}) for five downstream tasks.